Skip to main content

 Rockchip platform

-Hardware accelerated video de-/encoding is supported on all Rockchip SoCs.
+Hardware accelerated video de-/encoding is supported on all Rockchip SoCs using Nyanmisaka's FFmpeg 6.1 Fork based on Rockchip's mpp library.

 Configuration

-Add one of the following ffmpeg presets to your config.yaml to enable hardware acceleration:
+Add one of the following FFmpeg presets to your config.yml to enable hardware video processing:

 # if you try to decode a h264 encoded stream